July 29, 2019

 1. SAY WHAT YOU MEAN

 - Use clear, direct language.
-This one seems obvious, and yet so many of us try to soften our point by padding them with things like apologies, over-explaining, or the dreaded ‘compliment sandwich.’
+This one seems obvious, and yet so many of us try to pad our message with things like apologies, over-explaining, or the dreaded ‘compliment sandwich.’
 It may feel like you’re being helpful, when in fact you’re probably just creating more confusion.
 As they say in journalism, don’t bury the lede.
 Lead with your point, be clear, and resist the urge to dance around it.

 - Take responsibility for what you’re trying to say.
 Don’t be vague, and rely on the other person(s) to connect the dots for you.
 Be as clear as possible, and take full ownership of whatever it is you want to convey.